TheJohnMatti/TAC-Phone-Price-Scraper/README.md

 IMEI and use an IMEI checker to obtain the common phone name.
 The IMEI checker api used in this application is: https://alpha.imeicheck.com/api

 # Web Scraper
 Scrapes data from Amazon, Ebay, Bestbuy, Canada Computers and Walmart.
 Finds prices, names, conditions, sellers, and product links.
 Uses playwright to access pages and selectolax to parse HTML.

-# Processing
-Data is processed to ensure each product contains all product name words in its title.
-Overly cheap products are filtered out since they are likely to be accessories.
+Data is processed to remove bad products.

 # Running
 Simply run gui.exe in the dist folder if on Windows.
-On Linux or Mac, installing the requirements and running gui.py should work.
+On Linux or Mac, installing the requirements and running gui.py should work. <br>
 <b>Note: </b>Playwright's Firefox browser must be installed on your computer to use this application.
 You can run ````py -m playwright install```` after running ````pip install playwright````.
 Alternatively, if you run the app, it will try to install the browsers
 for you automatically.

+# How to Use
+Simply input a TAC and wait for the scraper to complete.
+Once the data is collected, you may order it by clicking the column headers.
+Single clicks on any cell copies the text to your clipboard, and double clicks on link cells open the link in your browser.